marco262/my_wiki/data/dnd/subclass/circle-of-the-moon.md

 Changeable as the moon, a druid of this circle might prowl as a great cat one night, soar over the treetops as an eagle the next day, and crash through the undergrowth in bear form to drive off a trespassing monster.
 The wild is in the druid's blood.

-# The Circle of the Moon
+# Circle of the Moon

 ||~ Level ||~ Proficiency<br>Bonus ||~ Features ||~ Max Wild<br>Shape CR ||~ Hours in<br>Wild Shape ||~ Cantrips<br>Known ||~ 1st ||~ 2nd ||~ 3rd ||~ 4th ||~ 5th ||~ 6th ||~ 7th ||~ 8th ||~ 9th ||
 || 1st || +2 || Druidic, Spellcasting || -- || -- || 2 || 2 || -- || -- || -- || -- || -- || -- || -- || -- ||